-The 23,000-square-foot steel, concrete and glass masterpiece that was once home to comedian/actor Bob Hope is one of the most unique celebrity homes of all time.
+The 23,000-square-foot steel, concrete, and glass masterpiece that was once home to comedian/actor Bob Hope is one of the most unique celebrity homes of all time.

 The modern structure is the largest home ever to be built by Hollywood’s favorite architect, John Lautner.